newrelic/demo-nodetron/README.md

 ## Contributing

-We encourage your contributions to improve V3-Nodetron!
+We encourage your contributions to improve demo-nodetron!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 ## License

-V3-Nodetron is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
-Nodetron also uses source code from third-party libraries.
+demo-nodetron is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License. demo-nodetron also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the [third-party notices document](./engine/THIRD_PARTY_NOTICES.md).